What is Payments Direction?

 Payments Modernisation Plan Discussion Document

-The PMP is based on five guiding principles that put Kiwi at the heart of everything we do.
+The Payments Modernisation Plan (PMP) is based on five guiding principles that put Kiwi at the heart of everything we do.
 The principles that guide our modernisation activities are to:

 • help Kiwi achieve their financial goals